oreum-industries/oreum_template/data/README_DATA.md

 ## General note

 + These datafiles are explictly excluded from the repo using the `.gitignore`
-+ No datafiles should ever be comitted to the repo
++ No datafiles should ever be committed to the repo
 + All files to be reproduced from raw using the appropriate notebooks & scripts

 ## Directory structure